-(If you do need tracking capabilities, you'll want to publish to Articulate Online or an LMS instead.
+(If you do need tracking capabilities, you'll want to publish to an LMS instead.
 Or, if you need to incorporate your interaction into an Articulate Presenter course, see this tutorial.)

 In this tutorial, we'll take a look at how to use Articulate Engage's web publishing option to turn your project into web-ready content.

 Step 1: Enter Title, Description, and Folder Location

 - On the Engage ribbon, click the Publish button.
 (Or, click the small triangle under the Preview button and select Publish.)